nlp-hawaii/nlp-hawaii.github.io/_pages/openings.md

 # Open positions

 🔥 We are looking for new group members with passion, talent, and grit!
-You will have the chance to explore in the growing field of AI and NLP.
+You will have the chance to explore in the growing field of AI.

 ### Applications for PhD positions
 If you are interested in working with us as a PhD student, please send me an [email](mailto:haopengz@hawaii.edu).
 State briefly why you are interested and attach a CV, your transcripts and related publication/research experiences. **Important**: please insert _"Application PhD"_ in the subject line.